 In terms of profitability, a strong omnichannel approach has the potential to increase your revenue year-over-year by approximately 9.5%.
 At the same time, companies offering an efficient omnichannel support retain on average 89% of their customers.

 Most customers will tolerate a slower-than-average response and understand that it takes time to solve problems, but only if you let them know.
-Make your support process as transparent and easy as possible and you’ll have happier customers that feel like they’re truly cared for.
+Make your support process as transparent and easy as possible, and you’ll have happier customers that feel like they’re truly cared for.

 7. Respond on Social Media